-At MLG Injury, our Florida, Louisiana, and Mississippi personal injury lawyers know that while we see negligent drivers every day — looking down at their phones, speeding, or dangerously changing lanes — it is still impossible to plan for an actual car accident occurring as a result.
+At Morgan Law Group, our Florida, Louisiana, and Mississippi personal injury lawyers know that while we see negligent drivers every day — looking down at their phones, speeding, or dangerously changing lanes — it is still impossible to plan for an actual car accident occurring as a result.

 When a collision does occur, the adrenaline from the accident can be overwhelming, and lead to confusion regarding what to do next.
 Unfortunately, evidence is going to play a vital role in how you recover from the crash, especially if you have sustained significant injuries.

 Here are a few tips for identifying, collecting, and preserving physical evidence after a Florida, Louisiana, or Mississippi vehicle collision.

 What is Considered Physical Evidence in Personal Injury Claim?